docsforadobe/javascript-tools-guide/4 - User-Interface Tools/types-of-controls.rst

 information on these formats.
 You can set or reset the image property at any time to change the image displayed in the element.
 The scripting environment can define icon resources, which are available to scripts by name.
-To specify an icon resource, set a control’s image property to the resource’s JavaScript name, or refer to the resource by name when creating the control.
+To specify an icon resource, set a control's image property to the resource's JavaScript name, or refer to the resource by name when creating the control.
 For example, to create a button with an application-defined icon
 resource:
 myWin.upBtn = myWin.add ("iconbutton", undefined, "SourceFolderIcon");